viniciusCornieri/bootcamp-rocketseat/module03/README.md

 So I added the `useUnifiedTopology` too, to avoid the warning.

 Do not forget to put the `this.mongo()` at the Database constructor.

+#### 6.2 Appointment notifications

+We will use the mongoDB to store the appointment notification of the provider, that will be send when a new appointment is schedule.
+The mongo use schemas that is like our model/table of relational database, however the schema is free, that is each data can be have a different structure from each other in that schema.
+The schemas can change without the need of a migration like sequelize.

+Inside our `app` dir we created the schemas dir to put our mongo schemas, and created the `Notification.js`.
+We will build the content message at the moment the appointment is created with the user name and the date, in this way we will not need a relation with that user gaining performance using a non-relation database.
+In a meanwhile, if the user change his name the message will not change, this is a behavior that we are willing to afford when using mongo to gain performance.

+#### 6.3 MongoDB compass UI

+We will use the mongoDB compass community to see our mongoDB information.